-- 1 For the granting or renewal of a lease over land in a State forest, see also the Forestry Act 1959, section 35(5) and (6). - 2 For the granting or renewal of a lease over or in relation to land in a national park, see also the Nature Conservation Act 1992, part 4, division 2, subdivision 3. - (2) To remove any doubt, it is declared that, to the extent the lease land is in an urban area, the chief executive need not consider any issue that is not relevant to an urban environment. - Example of an issue not relevant to an urban environment - whether part of the lease land should be set apart and declared as State forest - (3) In considering the natural environmental values of the lease land, the matters to which the chief executive must have regard include any advice about the values the chief executive receives from the NCA department.
+- 1 For the granting or renewal of a lease over land in a State forest, see also the Forestry Act 1959, section 35(5) and (6). - 2 For the granting or renewal of a lease over or in relation to land in a national park, see also the Nature Conservation Act 1992, part 4, division 2, subdivision 3. - (2) To remove any doubt, it is declared that, to the extent the lease land is in an urban area, the chief executive need not consider any issue that is not relevant to an urban environment.

+Example of an issue not relevant to an urban environment-

+whether part of the lease land should be set apart and declared as State forest regard include any advice about the values the chief executive receives from the NCA department.